-For those Meter Points where an AQ is not recalculated (e.g. due to lack of reads), a multiplicative factor (representing the difference between the old SN basis and the new SN basis) will be applied to the current AQ, thereby enabling the 'carried forward' current AQ to be reflective of the new SN basis (as per UNC section a) Classification of the Proposal as User Pays or not and justification for classification
+For those Meter Points where an AQ is not recalculated (e.g. due to lack of reads), a multiplicative factor (representing the difference between the old SN basis and the new SN basis) will be applied to the current AQ, thereby enabling the 'carried forward' current AQ to be reflective of the new SN basis (as per UNC section H3.4.4).

-H3.4.4).